iamkay556/Track1SRA2025/README.md

 ### agentpy_sim (Folder)
 Coded by Kshitij Singhal.
 Minorly edited by Sophia Cheng.

-Auction simulation in Python using the Agentpy library.
+Auction simulation in Python using the AgentPy library.

 #### Robust Auction (Subfolder)
 Files for the auction, bidders, and runner are in separate files.
 Calculates and saves more information than the Simple_Auction folder code.
 Includes plots.